 I never got into photography all that much during my formative years, mostly because I didn’t have a camera and getting pictures developed cost money.
 It’s far different from the instant thrill of digital photography.

 When I learned in early 1983 that a West Toledo landmark wasn’t going to be around much longer, however, I went and took some photos: the Par 3 Golf Course on the northwest corner of Talmadge Road and Monroe Street.

 In January of 1983, The Andersons announced their option to buy the 36-acre site for $2.8 million from the Kaplin family, and the course had one more season in it before it was bulldozed.
 I worked there for two summers: 1982 and 1983, I believe, but nothing more prestigious than driving the cage-covered tractor used to gather range balls as well as performing other minor golf course work.

-Postscript: Evidently the joke was on me when I wrote that.
+Postscript: I left that in to demonstrate the joke is on me sometimes.
 To the astonishment of nearly everybody, The Andersons announced on Jan.
 15, 2017 that they’d be shutting down their retail operations in 2017.
 So the site will evidently undergo another rebirth after a run of over 30 years as The Andersons.

 Determining when it opened seemed like a hopeless task, but scanning the files of The Blade wasn’t exactly fruitless.
 The earliest reference I could find to the course’s existence was in 1949, with an ice cream plant and Kiddieland as its neighbors.

 I did stumble across a 1930 reference in the News-Bee about a “the golf practice course out Monroe street, 1 1-2 miles beyond Secor Road intersection.”
 Could it be?
 We’ll probably never know.